 About

-Mark has published many short stories and poems in literary journals across Canada, including in The New Quarterly, The Antigonish Review, PRISM international, The Nashwaak Review, The Puritan, This magazine, Pottersfield Portfolio, and FreeFall.
-He is a frequent book reviewer for Quill & Quire, Numero Cinq, Canadian Notes & Queries (CNQ) and other publications.
+Mark has published many short stories and poems in literary journals across Canada, including in The Fiddlehead, The New Quarterly, The Antigonish Review, PRISM international, The Nashwaak Review, Grain magazine, The Puritan, This magazine, and FreeFall.
+He has been a book reviewer for Quill & Quire, Numero Cinq, Canadian Notes & Queries (CNQ) and other publications.

 2 comments: